icon-project/centralized-relay/docs/config.md

       If the future block height is set, then the relayer will refuse to start.
       - `contracts`: The contracts for the chain.
+        - `xcall`: The xcall contract for the chain.
+        - `connection`: The connection contract for the chain.
       - `network-id`: The network ID for the chain.

       This is the network ID for the chain when deploying the connection contract.